• Share this on:

 Provide training and education

 Simply giving PPE to employees is not enough.
 Workers need to know why hygienic measures are needed and how to apply them.
 Companies should provide continued education on worker safety and hygiene.
-Information also needs to be up to date.
-Rules in importing countries may change frequently.
 It is in the best interest of suppliers and sellers to keep their own workers informed.
 Companies can teach workers with regular short meetings and clear posters in the workplace.
 For updates, use digital tools where possible, or brochures and group talks as needed.

 Conduct a workplace risk assessment

 For example, in a nut factory you first spot hazards like loud machines or sharp tools.
 Then, consider who might get hurt, for example workers near the machines.
-Next, evaluate these risks and decide on safety steps, like using ear protectors.
-Assign someone, perhaps a manager, to put these measures in place within a timeframe, say, by next week.
-Lastly, write everything down, monitor how it works, and make the necessary changes, perhaps with a monthly check.
+Next, evaluate these risks and decide on safety steps, such as using ear protectors.
+Assign someone to put these measures into place within a short timeframe.
+Lastly, write everything down.
+Then monitor how things are going and make any necessary changes.

 Figure 2: Five-step method for a workplace risk assessment